 VTsIK (All-Russian Central Executive Committee), Moscow

-Known by its acronym VTsIK (Vserossiyskii Centralny Ispolnitelny Komitet), the All-Russian Central Executive Committee of Soviets of Workers', Peasants', Red Army and Cossack Deputies was the highest legislative, administrative and amending body of government in the RSFSR (Russian Soviet Federative Socialist Republic) from 1917 until 1936.
-The initial Executive Committee was elected during the first All-Russian Congress of Soviets held in Petrograd (St. Petersburg) in June 1917.
-In late 1922, the Soviet Union was formed and it was comprised of the RSFSR along with three other Soviet republics.
-The All-Russian Central Executive Committee then became the second-highest level (federal-republic) governing body.
-Following a reformation of the Soviet Constitution in 1936, the Supreme Soviet of the RSFSR replaced VTsIK.
+VTsIK (Vserossiyskii Centralny Ispolnitelny Komitet ) was the All-Russian Central Executive Committee of Soviets of Workers', Peasants', Red Army and Cossack Deputies.
+It was the highest legislative and administrative body of government in the Russian Soviet Federative Socialist Republic (RSFSR) from 1917 until 1936.
+Its Executive Committee was elected at the first All-Russian Congress of Soviets in Petrograd (St. Petersburg) in June 1917.
+When the Soviet Union was formed in 1922, VTsIK became the second-highest governing body in the federal-republic of the RSFSR.
+Following the reformation of the Soviet Constitution in 1936, the Supreme Soviet of the RSFSR replaced VTsIK.

 Fuentes y citas

 Smele, J. D. (2015).
 Historical Dictionary of the Russian Civil Wars.
 Lanham: Rowman & Littlefield Publishers.
 (VTsIK, bio)

 Benvenuti, F. (2009).
 The Bolsheviks and the Red Army, 1918-1921.
 Cambridge: Cambridge University Press.
 (VTsIK cited and defined)

 Sandle, M. (1999).
 A short history of Soviet socialism.
 London: UCL Press.
 (VTsIK cited)

 Tyushkevich, S. A. (1986).
 The Soviet Armed Forces: A history of their organizational development: a Soviet view.
 Washington: U.S. Government Printing Office.
 (VTsIK cited)